-It is also vital to ensure that your mobile ads have a clear call-to-action to make instant decisions and precise directions that would guide people to your store.
-You can even include dynamic maps that would lead customers from their specific location.
+It is also vital to ensure that your mobile ads have a clear call-to-action to make instant decisions and precise directions that would guide many people to your store.
+You can even include dynamic maps that would lead customers from their specific locations.

-Don’t forget about consistency between your brand image, your offers, and preferences of your target audience persona.
-Creative design, color scheme, fonts… all these factors can create a strong sense of integrity if matched correctly, so pay attention to these details.
+Don’t forget about the consistency between your brand image, your offers, and the preferences of your target audience persona.
+Creative design, color scheme, fonts… all these factors can create a strong sense of integrity of your location-based marketing campaign.

 Step 3.
 Launching your location-based advertising campaign

-- Ask for support if you don’t feel comfortable managing your campaign or consider hiring an outsourced marketing specialist to get professional help or advice.
-Don’t hesitate to use DSP guideline in case you have any questions, since you can often find lots of useful information there regarding campaign creation and optimization.
+Ask for support if you don’t feel comfortable managing your location-based marketing campaign, or consider hiring an outsourced marketing specialist to get professional help or advice.
+Don’t hesitate to use DSP guidelines in case you have any questions since you can often find lots of useful information there regarding location-based marketing campaign setup and optimization.
 You can also find some bits of advice and best practices for targeted advertising on the blog, so don’t forget to check it out from time to time to stay tuned.